Gone are the days where hotel bars are the inferior

 Sofitel Singapore City Centre’s fifth floor lobby lounge may be an unexpected place to find barrel-aged cocktails made using some of the world's best craft spirits, but you'll be remiss to not give this place a go.
 Its central Tanjong Pagar location is just the icing on the cake.

 Famed Californian chef David Myers’ small plates bar and restaurant occupies a cozy spot in the Marina Bay Sands hotel lobby.
-The cocktail selection here includes Singapore-inspired and classic concoctions such as the Penicillin (a blended scotch, with fresh lemon, ginger, honey and Islay float).
-Unlike most bars, food (proper ones) is served here till really late.
+The cocktail selection here includes both Singapore-inspired and classic concoctions.
+Unlike most places, food (proper ones) is served here till really late.
+We're talking 2am here, so expect many friends of the F&B industry to drop by even past midnight.

 This modern space not only possesses a great bar menu but an equally stellar selection of food.
 Expect to be served sleek and sophisticated handcrafted tipples and dishes that are a perfect match with the venue’s refined, cosmopolitan design.
 Drinks often come with a local touch, and features spices and herbs from the bar’s own herb garden.
 Be sure to order some of the upscaled bar snacks that are the perfect antidote to your choice of poison.